Do you have a spending problem? Would you know if you did?

 17. Automate Your Savings

-Start automatically deducting money from your paycheck to put toward sinking funds and your emergency fund.
+In addition to automating your bill pay, start automatically deducting money from your paycheck to put toward savings goals.

 Take Control of Your Spending Once and For All

-It’s not easy to break the habit of overspending.
-Especially if you aren’t aware you’re doing it.
+Learning how to stop overspending isn’t easy, especially if you aren’t aware you’re doing it.

 Becoming intentional with your spending is the key to finally taking control of your money once and for all.